 Ursinus students may spend the fall semester at Tohoku Gakuin, our sister university in Sendai, Japan.
 Classes are conducted in English except for Japanese language classes.
 Admission is competitive and the program is open to majors in any field who have completed at least one year of Japanese language study at the college level.

 Ursinus College is affiliated with several organizations and consortia of colleges and universities that offer high-quality international experiences to our students throughout the world.
 Qualified students who participate in these programs are visiting students abroad.
-Up to 16 credits, but not grades, may transfer.
-Students have recently studied abroad under the auspices of the Organization for Tropical Studies (OTS), the Council for International Education Exchange (CIEE), CAPA in London and Florence, Institute for Study Abroad (IFSA), International Christian University (Japan), Sea Education Association (SEA) in Woods Hole, Université de Saint-Louis (Sénégal), and Washington University (St. Louis) Summer Study in France for the Pre-Medical Student.
+Normally up to 16 credits, but not grades, may transfer.
+Students have recently studied abroad under the auspices of the Council for International Education Exchange (CIEE), CAPA Global education Network, Institute for Study Abroad (IFSA), International Christian University (Japan), and School for International Training (SIT).
 For a complete and updated list of approved programs, please see the Study Abroad Website.

 Summer Fellows and Undergraduate Research